Servo Motor with Raspberry Pi Pico using MicroPython

 Raspberry Pi Pico with servo motor

-The following MicroPython sketch moves the servo motor arm from 0 to 180 then from 180 to 0 degrees continuously.
+The following MicroPython script moves the servo motor arm continuously from 0 to 180 degrees and back to 0 degrees.

 from time import sleep